avdsf/avd/README.md

 # avd
-Original start theme from getbootstrap
+Original start theme with carousel (slider) from getbootstrap